 University of Redlands

 A private liberal arts and sciences institution in the heart of Southern California, University of Redlands is committed to educating the hearts and minds of its students through an emphasis on personalized education, service, and experiential learning.
-In addition to more than 50 programs of study in the arts and sciences, University of Redlands also offers impressive pre-professional opportunities in pre-health, pre-law, and education and more than 100 study abroad opportunities.
-Home to the second-oldest School of Music in California and the alternative Johnston Center for Integrative Studies, the 111-year-old university prepares students for success and lifelong learning.
+In addition to more than 50 programs of study in the arts and sciences, University of Redlands also offers impressive pre-professional opportunities in pre-health, pre-law, and education as well as more than 100 study abroad opportunities.
+Home to the second-oldest School of Music in California and the alternative Johnston Center for Integrative Studies, the 112-year-old university prepares students for success and lifelong learning.

 University of Redlands’ main residential campus sits on 160 green acres centrally located near the beaches, mountains, and desert.
 Part of a diverse and active student body from California and around the world, Redlands students are engaged in the world around them, thriving as participants in community service, DIII varsity athletics, and a wide array of student organizations.